iptag/jimeng-api/README.md

 - `nanobananapro`: International sites only, supports `ratio` and `resolution`.
 - `nanobanana`: International sites only.
 - `jimeng-4.5`: Works on all sites, supports all 2k/4k ratios and intelligent_ratio. **(Default for all sites)**
-- `jimeng-4.1`: China site only, supports all 2k/4k ratios and intelligent_ratio.
+- `jimeng-4.1`: Works on all sites, supports all 2k/4k ratios and intelligent_ratio.
 - `jimeng-4.0`: Works on all sites.
 - `jimeng-3.1`: China site only.
 - `jimeng-3.0`: Works on all sites.